Dense Fog Advisory until SUN 10:00 AM CST

 * WHAT…Visibility near or below one quarter mile at times.

-the fog will be most widespread and roads are most likely to be
+dense fog will be most widespread and roads are most likely to

 PRECAUTIONARY/PREPAREDNESS ACTIONS…